jkataja/cfn-foldingathome/README.md

 # cfn-foldingathome
 > CloudFormation template for Folding@home on AWS spot instances.

-This template creates a AWS spot instance fleet for running the [Folding@Home](https://foldingathome.org/) client.
+This template creates an AWS spot instance fleet for running the [Folding@Home](https://foldingathome.org/) client.
-Folding@home is a computing platform to assist disease research, for instance to find cure against the COVID-19 virus.
+Folding@home is a computing platform to assist disease research, for instance to find a cure for the COVID-19 virus.
-The template uses G4 instance type instances with NVIDIA TESLA GPUs.
+The template uses G4-type instances with NVIDIA TESLA GPUs.
 Please only deploy it on accounts where you have the permissions to do so.

-WIP Please monitor that the solution works for you.
+WIP Please check whether the solution works for you.

 ## Usage